The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Introduction

 In parallel, Large Language Models (LLMs)—with their billions of parameters—have demonstrated capabilities mirroring human cognition, from language comprehension to problem-solving \citep{Riztha2024,niu2024largelanguagemodelscognitive}.
 Recent research shows clear parallels: the hierarchical processing and predictive coding mechanisms in LLMs align closely with the brain's layered neural architectures \citep{schrimpf2021,caucheteux2022,mischler2024}, hinting that these artificial systems may emulate biological computation.
 This observation leads to a key question:

-In neuroscience, the causal necessity of specific neurons for a given function is often established through lesion studies, which assess behavioral changes following the removal or deactivation of targeted brain regions \citep{VAIDYA2019}.
-Inspired by this classic experimental approach, we ask whether LLMs also show a comparable ``critical neuron" phenomenon.
-To explore this possibility, we similarly adapt the logic of lesion studies to LLMs: since the core function of an LLM is to transform input text into meaningful output for natural language processing tasks \citep{qin2024largelanguagemodelsmeet, zhao2025surveylargelanguagemodels}, we need to examine the quality and coherence of model outputs after deactivating specific neurons.
+In the field of artificial intelligence, previous work has used perturbation-based methods to identify important model components \citep{hanna2023doesgpt2computegreaterthan,zhang2024bestpracticesactivationpatching}.
+To explore this key question, we apply perturbation-based analysis to identify critical neurons.
+Our goal is to find a small subset of neurons whose collective disruption causes catastrophic system-wide collapse.

 To put this investigation into practice, we introduce the Perturbation-based Causal Identification of Critical Neurons method, as illustrated in Figure \ref{fig:motivation}.
-Given any text as input, the proposed method consists of a two stage optimization process that mirrors the spirit of lesion studies to locate the so called critical neurons.
+Given any text as input, the proposed method consists of a two stage optimization process to locate the so called critical neurons.
 In the first stage, the method injects controlled noise into the model's input and measures the resulting activation differences across neurons, thereby generating a ranked list of candidates most likely to influence model behavior.
 In the second stage, we sequentially mask these top-ranked neurons in a greedy manner, closely monitoring changes in model perplexity.
 This allows us to causally determine which neurons are truly essential for the model's function.